mskf3000/Tutorials-and-Cheat-Sheets/MediaWiki with Lighttpd.md

 And once you’re at the MySQL command prompt, let’s create a MediaWiki specific database—named **mediawiki**—like this:

     CREATE DATABASE `mediawiki`;

-With that done, let’s now create a MediaWiki specific user—with exclusive rights to that **mediawiki** database—by running this command; please be sure change the **[PASSWORD]** text in this example to the actual password you would be using for the install:
+With that done, let’s now create a MediaWiki specific user—with exclusive rights to that **mediawiki** database—by running this command; please be sure change the **[password]** text in this example to the actual password you would be using for the install:

-    CREATE USER 'mediawiki'@'localhost' IDENTIFIED BY '[PASSWORD]';
+    CREATE USER 'mediawiki'@'localhost' IDENTIFIED BY '[password]';

 Now grant that **mediawiki** user access rights to the **mediawiki** database by running the following two MySQL **GRANT** commands:

     GRANT USAGE ON `mediawiki`.* TO 'mediawiki'@'localhost' IDENTIFIED BY 'mediawiki';
     GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, INDEX, ALTER, CREATE TEMPORARY TABLES, LOCK TABLES, EXECUTE, CREATE VIEW, SHOW VIEW, CREATE ROUTINE, ALTER ROUTINE, EVENT, TRIGGER ON `mediawiki`.* TO 'mediawiki'@'localhost';

-As a final step, we need to set the user’s password again like this; please be sure change the **[PASSWORD]** text in this example to the actual password you would be using for the install:
+As a final step, we need to set the user’s password again like this; please be sure change the **[password]** text in this example to the actual password you would be using for the install:

-	SET PASSWORD FOR 'mediawiki'@'localhost' = PASSWORD('[PASSWORD]');
+    SET PASSWORD FOR 'mediawiki'@'localhost' = PASSWORD('[password]');

 And with that done, we need to run this command to get MySQL to reload—and recognize—the newly adjusted grant table settings:

     FLUSH PRIVILEGES;

 Once that’s done you can exit MySQL by simply typing `exit;` and hitting return which will get you back to your server’s terminal shell where we can move onto the next step: Getting Lighttpd installed and configured.